jbx-protocol/juice-docs/docs/dao/jbx.md

 | **Decay Rate:** 0.5% | The token issuance rate will decrease by 0.5% each ruleset (every 14 days). |
 | **Redemption Rate:** 70% | JBX can be redeemed along a 70% bonding curve.[^2] |

-The v1 and v2 projects have been disabled.
+JuiceboxDAO's old projects have been disabled.
 This information may be out of date — to see the current configuration, visit the [JuiceboxDAO project page](https://juicebox.money/@juicebox).

 You can see the current JBX distribution in the chart below (or on [Dune](https://dune.com/queries/2331798)).